Scotiabank Data Analyst Salary in Greater Toronto Area | CA$73.9K-CA$86.3K+ | Levels.fyi

 The median Data Analyst compensation in Greater Toronto Area package at Scotiabank totals CA$86.3K per year.
-View the base salary, stock, and bonus breakdowns for Scotiabank's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Scotiabank's total compensation packages.
 Last updated: 10/2/2025

 Company